kursawe/hesdynamics/README.md

   - `test_make_analysis_for_paper.py`, which can be used to generate all data needed in `test_make_final_figures` from scratch by re-running all simulations.
   - The file `test_infrastructure` contains functional tests for the most important functions the `/src/hes5.py`, and can be used to test whether the installation is working.
   - All remaining files in this folder contain additional analysis that was conducted when writing the paper.
-- `/test/data` contains simulated data for this paper in the form of numpy arrays
+- `/test/data` contains simulated data for this paper in the form of Python numpy arrays.

 ## Running the code